Theoretical study of reflection spectroscopy for superconducting quantum parametrons

 \subsection{Representation of reflection coefficient with density matrix elements}

 We consider equations of motion of the system under consideration to calculate the reflection coefficient.
 The time evolution of $\langle A\rangle$ is governed by

 where we used equations~(\ref{a_6_6_17_2}) and (\ref{blvt_6_28_17}) and omitted rapidly oscillating terms (rotating wave approximation).
+The approximation is valid when $\omega_p\gg \beta, \Delta, \chi$.
 Effects of these rapidly oscillating terms on controls of a parametron were studied in Ref.~\cite{Masuda2020}.
 Here, $\Delta$ is the detuning defined by

 The master equation, which leads to the same equations of motion, is represented as

 with